 So, how do you know if a Bank of America business account is right for you?

 Let’s break down some of the pros and cons of these accounts—so that you can compare these points to any other business bank accounts that you’re considering.

 Without a doubt, some of the top benefits of either of these Bank of America business checking accounts are points we’ve mentioned thus far.

-First, both of these accounts include five different ways to waive the service fee (making them more likely to become free business checking accounts)—which is something you’re unlikely to see with other business bank accounts.
+First, both of these accounts include multiple different ways to waive the service fee (making them more likely to become free business checking accounts)—which is something you’re unlikely to see with other business bank accounts.